-There are two major issues with traditional (“before the cloud”) storage solutions that have accelerated the movement of companies into the cloud:
+Two major issues with traditional (“before the cloud”) storage solutions accelerated the movement of companies into enterprise cloud storage:

 - Technology failure – The natural degradation of traditional storage media undercut all of the careful precautions that previous generations of data savers took.
 Although tape can be extremely durable under the right conditions, it can fail in a number of different ways: 1. lose its magnetic charge, 2. tape substrate degradation and 3. stretching with repeated use.
 Usually, tapes take a huge dive in quality after they have been stored for 15 years, no matter what precautions are taken.The same can happen with disk that can simply fail over time.
 No matter how much you prepare, that unforeseen circumstance can cost you!

 - Obsolete technology – Even when an older type of storage media keeps its veracity, it can simply become outdated in the greater digital world.
 You may also have a problem if your data is encoded using proprietary means.
 If you do not have the software from the same company up and running, you may not be able to read it.
 Unfortunately, you may have to back grade your hardware to run the proper software, which is terribly inconvenient.

 With these two shortcomings haunting traditional storage, making the move to cloud backup solutions is becoming smarter than ever.

 Data Tiering for Cost Savings

 The digital evolution of storage provides an opportunity for companies to prioritize data, saving money through a tiered system of storage.

 Traditional on premise storage drove companies to save all data on the same storage type.
 New standards now divide data into different categories for the data needs.
 Things that need to be kept for compliance for example can be stored differently than things that should be kept as critical business information.